pingcap/website/markdown-pages/terms/legal/tidb-cloud-services-agreement.md

   - j. <span>remove or destroy any TiDB/PingCAP proprietary markings or proprietary legends placed upon or contained within the TiDB Cloud Services; or</span>

-  - k. <span>ttempt to do any of the foregoing prohibited activities.</span>
+  - k. <span>attempt to do any of the foregoing prohibited activities.</span>

 </ul>